kronda/kronda/wordpress/wp-content/plugins/advanced-excerpt/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'Excerpt' under the 'Settings' menu and configure the plugin

 == Frequently Asked Questions ==

+= What's an excerpt? =

+A short version of a post that is usually displayed wherever the whole post would be too much (eg. search results, news feeds, archives).
+You can write them yourself, but if you don't, WordPress will make a very basic one instead.

 = Why do I need this plugin? =